makrai/notes/mosbach2006-stabil-finetune.md

 * sentence pairs obtained from SQuAD (Rajpurkar+ 2016)
 * The task is to determine whether the context sentence contains the answer
-  * i.e. entails the answer
+  * ie entails the answer
 * Wang+ (2019b) converted SQuAD into a sentence pair classification task by forming a pair between each question and each sentence in the corresponding paragraph